czrnjlc/ECE2112_Programming_Assignment_2/README.md

-# Programming Assignment 2: Data Normalization and Filtering
+# Programming Assignment 2: Numerical Python (NumPy)
+This repository contains solutions to two basic data preprocessing problems using NumPy: Normalization and Finding Elements Divisible by 3.
+These problems are designed to practice basic data manipulation and saving results to files in Python.

 ## Overview
-This repository contains Python scripts for two data processing tasks:

 ### 1. Normalization Problem:
-This script creates a 5x5 NumPy array of random numbers, normalizes it, and saves the result to a file.
+**Objective:** Normalize a 5x5 NumPy array of random numbers.
-### 2. Divisible by 3 Problem:
-This script creates a 10x10 NumPy array of squares of the first 100 positive integers, filters out elements divisible by 3, and saves these elements to a file.

-## Scripts
-### 1. Normalization
-#### Objective: Generate a 5x5 array of random numbers, normalize it, and save the result.
-#### Process:
+Normalization is a key preprocessing step in data analytics that involves centering and scaling the data.
+Centering means subtracting the mean, and scaling means dividing by the standard deviation.

+**Process:**
 1. Create a 5x5 array with random numbers.
 2. Normalize the array using the formula: 𝑍 = 𝑋 − mean/std
 3. Save the normalized array to X_normalized.npy.

+### 2. Divisible by 3 Problem:
+**Objective:** Find elements divisivle by 3 from a 10x10 NumPy array of squares of the first 100 positive integers.

+**Process:**
+1. Generate a 10x10 matrix where each elements is the square of an integer from 1 to 100.
+2. Extract all elements that are visible by 3.
+3. Save the array of elements divisible by 3 as div_by_3.npy.

+# How to Run
+### 1. Normalization Problem:
+* Run the code that generates a 5x5 random array and normalizes it.
+* The normalized data will be saved as X_normalized.npy.

 Code:
 ```python
 import numpy as np